jenkidev/Milestone_project_2/README.md

 * Responsinator.com- Used to assess responsiveness across a large device array and orientations.
 ## Site Features

 N.B.
 The site has gone through some revision.
 During the course of the project I fell quite ill and had to cut back on several features due to time crunch but still endeavoured to follow a minimal viable product approach.
-These changes will be detailed in this section.
+These changes will be detailed in the user stories testing section.
 ## Testing

 ### Validation